Sender Policy Framework

-Sender Policy Framework (SPF) is an email authentication method designed to detect forging sender addresses during the delivery of the email.
-SPF alone, though, is limited to detecting a forged sender claim in the envelope of the email, which is used when the mail gets bounced.
-Only in combination with DMARC can it be used to detect the forging of the visible sender in emails (email spoofing), a technique often used in phishing and email spam.
+Sender Policy Framework (SPF) is an email authentication method that ensures the sending mail server is authorized to originate mail from the email sender's domain.
+This authentication only applies to the email sender listed in the "envelope from" field during the initial SMTP connection.
+If the email is bounced, a message is sent to this address, and for downstream transmission it typically appears in the "Return-Path" header.
+To authenticate the email address which is actually visible to recipients on the "From:" line, other technologies, such as DMARC, must be used.
+Forgery of this address is known as email spoofing, and is often used in phishing and email spam.

-SPF allows the receiving mail server to check during mail delivery that a mail claiming to come from a specific domain is submitted by an IP address authorized by that domain's administrators.
 The list of authorized sending hosts and IP addresses for a domain is published in the DNS records for that domain.
 Sender Policy Framework is defined in RFC 7208 dated April 2014 as a "proposed standard".

 History

 The first public mention of the concept was in 2000 but went mostly unnoticed.
 No mention was made of the concept again until a first attempt at an SPF-like specification was published in 2002 on the IETF "namedroppers" mailing list by Dana Valerie Reese, who was unaware of the 2000 mention of the idea.
 The very next day, Paul Vixie posted his own SPF-like specification on the same list.
 These posts ignited a lot of interest, led to the forming of the IETF Anti-Spam Research Group (ASRG) and their mailing list, where the SPF idea was further developed.
 Among the proposals submitted to the ASRG were "Reverse MX" (RMX) by Hadmut Danisch, and "Designated Mailer Protocol" (DMP) by Gordon Fecyk.

 In June 2003, Meng Weng Wong merged the RMX and DMP specifications and solicited suggestions from others.
 Over the next six months, a large number of changes were made and a large community had started working on SPF.
 Originally SPF stood for Sender Permitted From and was sometimes also called SMTP+SPF; but its name was changed to Sender Policy Framework in February 2004.

 In early 2004, the IETF created the MARID working group and tried to use SPF and Microsoft's CallerID proposal as the basis for what is now known as Sender ID; but this collapsed due to technical and licensing conflicts.

 The SPF community returned to the original "classic" version of SPF.
 In July 2005, this version of the specification was approved by the IESG as an IETF experiment, inviting the community to observe SPF during the two years following publication.
 On April 28, 2006, the SPF RFC was published as experimental RFC 4408.

 In April 2014 IETF published SPF in RFC 7208 as a "proposed standard".